 Consider the work of the CCPs.
 Not only are they working to make environmental changes to positively impact the community, but they are also seeking to alter social norms away from the acceptance of substance use toward no use.
-The following is a presentation of the various groups, agencies and organizations that are important to the field of prevention.
+The following is a list of the groups, agencies, and organizations important to prevention.